ace-design/git-merge-adv/README.md

   Other 3-way merge algorithms such as JDime or Spork take a strucutred approach which use Abstract Syntax Trees, however are limited in the scope in which they can be used.

-  As such, our purpose is to develop a new 3-way merge algorithm that takes both a textual and strucutured approach.
+  As such, our purpose is to develop a new 3-way merge tool for Python and Java Source Code.
-  * To do so, we will be focusing mainly on the syntax of Python and Java code for now.

   ## Developed Data Structure
   Mainly focused on Java & Python code to develop a general data structure that can represent statically & dynamically typed languages.